Growing Up With a Disability

 Me and School

 Through skiing and cycling I still went to school like any other kid.
 I went to the local elementary, middle school, and the first part of high school in Colorado Springs.
-In 2000 I spent the winter and the rest of my high school career at Middle Park High School so that I could ski full time.
-I graduated in 2002 with a full ride scholarship to the University of Denver from the generosity of the Willy Schaeffler Scholarship Endowment Fund.
+In 2000 I spent the winter and the rest of my high school career at Middle Park High School in Granby, CO so that I could ski full time.
+I graduated in 2002 with a full scholarship to the University of Denver from the generosity of the Willy Schaeffler Scholarship Endowment Fund.
 I majored in Mechanical Engineering.
 DU was a great school for skiing because it is on a quarter system and in 2004 and 2006 I took the winter quarter off so that I could ski full time with the ski team.
 I was also able to train with the DU Ski Team on and off of the snow.
 The faculty at DU was very supportive and were willing to rearrange schedules so that I could continue to ski and cycle while in school.
 I graduated in 2007 and was the recipient of the Pioneer Award, the highest award by the school to an undergraduate.
-I have future plans to return to school to get a masters in prosthetics and orthotics.